 The biggest challenge with standard contracts is that a one-size-fits-all approach to contracting doesn’t benefit parties or address specific situations sufficiently.
 Standards can only be accepted and adopted if an authority can impose it or if a large enough group of sponsors can support them.
 Initiatives like oneNDA are designed to cut the time and resources involved in the negotiation of a non-disclosure agreement thanks to standardisation but it only works for the companies that sign up to use it.
 The British government has also introduced a model assured shorthold tenancy agreement but it is not suitable for all situations and is not proposed as a standard or compulsory contract to use.
 Standard contracts have been successful when the contracts are short and simple or when no flexibility or bargaining power is available.

 How can standard contracts become a thing?

 The biggest objection to contract standards is flexibility.
-Adapting a standard contract to a specific situation is error prone as complicated as starting a contract from scratch.
-A more efficient approach is to generate a standard contract which is tailored to the specific situation.
-For this to be possible, the specific requirements need to be known in advance and the system needs to be able to generate standard language which is appropriate.
-This is an approach which Legislate is taking by making it possible for small businesses, landlords and letting agents to create legal documents which are standard, yet tailored to their specific requirements.
+Adapting a standard contract to a specific situation is error prone and as complicated as starting a contract from scratch.
+A more efficient approach would be to generate a standard contract which is tailored to the specific situation.
+For this contract process to be possible, the specific requirements of such contracts need to be known in advance and the system needs to be able to generate standard language which is appropriate.
+This is an approach which Legislate is taking for high volume, low value types of contracts by making it possible for small businesses, landlords and letting agents to create legal documents which are standard, yet tailored to their specific requirements.
+Legislate is the end-to-end contract management platform for small businesses which allows you to create lawyer-approved contracts and invite signatories for electronic signature.
 To find out how, watch a tutorial, book a demo or sign up today.